santoshsmalagi/Developer-Essentials/Pragmatic-Programming/Effective-Documentation.md

  ### 6. Creating Documentation

 The best place to put documentation about a thing is on the thing itself.
 Choosing internal documentation by default, at least for all knowledge that’s at risk of changing regularly.
 Choose to do external documentation only when there is clear value add.
 The point of using external documentation would be to be able to add a human feel to the final document, so I’d use Apple Keynote or Microsoft PowerPoint, select or create beautiful quality pictures, and beta test the effectiveness of the documentation on a panel of colleagues to make sure it’s well received.

 Examples of internal documentation:
 * self-documenting code and use of clean code practices
 * class and method naming
 * using composed methods and types
 * annotations that add knowledge to elements of the programming language
+* use of automatic documentation generators e.g. Doxygen for documenting C/C++ source code
 * comments on public interfaces, classes, and main methods
 * folder organization and decomposition and naming of modules and submodules